Why This Recipe Works

 Smoky barbecue chicken with perfectly juicy meat and a sweet, sticky glaze.

-- 1 whole large chicken, about 6 to 8 pounds
+1 whole large chicken, about 6 to 8 pounds

-- 1 tablespoon kosher salt
+1 tablespoon kosher salt

-- 1 tablespoon brown sugar
+1 tablespoon brown sugar

-- 1 teaspoon black pepper
+1 teaspoon black pepper

-- 1 teaspoon chili powder
+1 teaspoon chile powder

-- 1 teaspoon ground coriander seed
+1 teaspoon ground coriander seeds

-- 2 medium cloves garlic, minced on a microplane grater
+2 medium cloves garlic, minced on a Microplane grater

-- 2 cups Kansas City-style Barbecue Sauce, or your favorite barbecue sauce
+2 cups Kansas city-style barbecue sauce, or your favorite barbecue sauce

-- 2 chunks hardwood, soaked in water for 30 minutes
+2 chunks hardwood, soaked in water for 30 minutes

 Pat chicken dry with paper towels and place breast-side-down on a large cutting board.
 Using sharp kitchen shears, remove the backbone by cutting along either side of it.
 Turn chicken over and lay out flat.
 Press firmly on breast to flatten the chicken.
 For added stability, run a metal or wooden skewer horizontally, entering through one thigh, going through both breast halves, and exiting through the other thigh.
 Tuck wing tips behind back.
 Season generously with salt and pepper.